michballard/CV/README.md

 ####[Coles]
 #####Strategy Manager
 ######May 2010 to April 2013  |  Melbourne, Australia
+Working at one of Australia's largest retailers, Michelle worked in Corporate Strategy during a major turnaround period.
+Michelle supported many parts of the business delivering project management, developing business cases and performing financial analysis.

 ####[Deloitte]
 #####Strategy & Operations Management Consultant
 ######October 2006 to April 2010  |  Melbourne, Australia
+Working across many industries, Michelle advised large clients on strategic and operational issues such as:
+- Developing business cases for major technology investments
+- Integrating acquired businesses
+- Transforming business processes
+- Performing strategic pricing analysis
+- Prioritising a portfolio of IT project
+Michelle was also active in developing internal talent, facilitating pricing training and running monthly internal knowledge sharing sessions.

 ####[Deloitte]
 #####Corporate Tax Analyst
 ######August 2005 to September 2006  |  Melbourne, Australia
+Working at one of the 'big four' professional services firms, Michelle developed Australian corporate tax advice and prepared income tax returns for international blue chip clients.

 ####[ASX Perpetual Registrars]
 #####Investor Services Representative
 ######January 2004 to June 2005  |  Melbourne, Australia
+Working for one of Australia's leading share registries (now known as Link Market Services), Michelle liaised with financial and legal professionals and shareholders about shareholder information and corporate issues.

 More information